| Table of Contents | Structure Tool | Williams Home |

 We can see resonance all around us.
 A child on a swing, the tides in the Bay of Fundy and the strings on a violin all illustrate natural resonant frequencies of physical systems.
 The Tacoma Narrows Bridge is one of the most famous examples of resonance.

-Fluctuating electrons cause molecules and atoms behave like oscillating dipoles.
+Fluctuating electrons cause fluctuating dipoles.
+If the instantaneous electron density of a molecule fluctuates according to the resonant frequency of the molecule, then the dipole moment of that molecule will also resonate.
+Therefore molecules and atoms behave like oscillating dipoles.
 In molecules that are located nearby to each other the oscillating dipoles are coupled.
 The movements of the electrons in adjacent molecules are correlated.
 Electrons tend to run away from each because of electrostatic repulsion.
 Coupled fluctuating dipoles experience favorable electrostatic interaction known as dispersive interactions.
 The strength of the interaction is related to the polarizabilities of the two molecules (or atoms).

 Figure 13 shows how fluctuating dipoles of liquid Xenon (or Helium or Neon, etc) are coupled.
 Darker blue indicates higher electron density.
 The fluctuations are correlated and are very fast, on the femtosecond (10-15 second) timescale.
 Adjacent Xenon atoms experience electrostatic attraction from the transient dipoles.
 Two different representations of fluctuating dipoles are shown.